NALTP/Rules/README.md

     - (a) Players who are not actively playing are considered “Non-Players” for the game.
     - (b) Mid-game substitutes are permitted to begin talking in a voice channel once they have joined the game.
 The player being replaced must stop talking in the voice channel at the same time.
   - (2) Non-Players:
     - (a) For the duration of the game all microphones must be muted.
-Failure to mute may result in priority or waiver wire penalties, point deductions or forfeiture at the discretion of the CRC.
+Failure to mute may result in standings points deductions or forfeiture at the discretion of the CRC.
     - (b) Screen sharing via discord will also not be permitted for non-players.
     - (c) Players from teams other than the team using a voice channel may face disciplinary action or have their team penalized for unmuting during a game.
     - (d) One Captain or official Co-Captain per team is allowed to spectate and make in-game comments during the regular season Novice league matches to help develop Novice league level of play.
 They may not communicate information such as powerup/boost/bomb timers, player locations on the map, etc. This does not continue into the playoffs.